How to Handle a Low Ball Offer From a Dual Agent

 There’s a section in the agreement that outlines a real estate agent’s duties and responsibilities.

-This language is going to outline what an agent can and cannot do when acting on behalf of a buyer and seller in the same sale.
+The language outlines what an agent can and cannot do when acting on behalf of a buyer and seller in the same sale.

 For example, if you’re in a state that allows dual agency, then you might see something such as…